Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Results

 \subsubsection{Generalization to Different Number of Particles}

 In this section, we provide additional results on the \textbf{generalization} of LED for a different \textbf{number of particles} in the simulation.
-Due to the permutation invariant encoder, coarse-graining the high-dimensional input of LED, we expect the network to be able to generalize to a different number of particles, since the identified coarse representation should rely on global statistical quantities, and not depend on individual positions.
-We utilize the network trained in configurations of $N=1000$ particles, to forecast the evolution of $N=400$ particles evolving according to the Advection-Diffusion equation.
+Due to the permutation invariant encoder, coarse-graining the high-dimensional input of LED, the network is expected to be able to generalize to a different number of particles, since the identified coarse representation should rely on global statistical quantities, and not depend on individual positions.
+LED trained in configurations of $N=1000$ particles is utilized to forecast the evolution of $N=400$ particles evolving according to the Advection-Diffusion equation.
 The propagation of the errors is plotted in~\Cref{fig:app:AD-3D:NPARTICLES_400:density_contours}.
-The high dimensional state at three time instants as predicted by LED propagating only the latent state, and a variant with $T_{m}=50$, $T_{\mu}=250$, $\rho=5$ is plotted in~\Cref{fig:app:AD-3D:NPARTICLES_400:video_frames} starting from an initial condition in the test data.
-The initial warm-up period of LED is set to $T_{warm}=60$ for all variants.
+The initial warm-up period of LED is set to $T_{warm}=100$ for all variants.
 We observe an excellent generalization ability of the network.